dwarakcit/InventoryManagement/README.md

 # InventoryManagement
-Inventory Management project that produces and consumes inventory data
+Inventory Management starter project that produces and consumes inventory data in a local apche kafka server